 The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
-At Bishops Lydeard primary, these values are reinforced regularly and in the following ways:
+At Bishops Lydeard Church School, these values are reinforced regularly and in the following ways:

 Democracy is a strong thread throughout the school and children have many opportunities for their voices to be heard.
-We have a school council (elected by their peers) who meet regularly to decide on improvements they would like to make to our school; last year they made recommendations on improving playtimes, use of water bottles and supported national charities (red nose day, children in need, Christmas jumper appeal).
-This year they have set up a monthly school tuckshop, are implementing a young enterprise scheme for each class and are currently working with other local school councils to work on a transition project (from primary to secondary).
+We have a school council (elected by their peers) who meet regularly to decide on improvements they would like to make to our school; last year they made recommendations on improving play times, use of water bottles and supported national charities (red nose day, children in need, Christmas jumper appeal).
+Other projects have involved implementing a young enterprise scheme for each class and working with other local school councils to work on a transition project (from primary to secondary).

-The school has vertical house system of four houses, Quantock, Mendip, Brendon and Blackdown.
+The school has a vertical house system of four houses, Quantock, Mendip, Brendon and Blackdown.
 House captains are chosen to lead the house.
-All assemblies are run by the house captains and take ideas from their houses on the themes and focus of the assemblies.
+House assemblies are run by the house captains and they take ideas from their houses on the themes and focus of the assemblies.

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.

 We have strong links with our local PCSO who regularly visits the school to talk to children and lead assemblies.
-We also promote E-safety through lessons, assemblies and the school website so children are fully aware of the law regarding social media.
+We also promote Online Safety through lessons, assemblies and the school website so children are fully aware of the law regarding social media.

 Part of our school ethos and behaviour policy is centred round our Core Values such as ‘Respect’, and treating people the way you wish to be treated.
 This extends to the children and adults within the school and wider community.
 Pupils have been part of discussions and assemblies related to what this means and how it is shown.
-Our school rules and restorative justice ethos promotes respect for others and this is reiterated through our reflection room at lunchtimes and classroom rules.
+Our school rules and restorative justice ethos promotes respect for others.

 We hold weekly Celebration Assemblies to promote the core values and high standards.
-It is an opportunity respect others in celebratory manner.
-Each term every class leads an assembly to the rest of the school and parents.
+It is an opportunity to respect others in a celebratory manner.

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE, PSHE & French lessons.
-As a church school this runs through our school ethos, assemblies and lessons.
-Themed days (e.g. Greece & Jews Day) help to raise awareness of different cultures, beliefs and cuisine.
+Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
+As a church school, this runs through our school ethos, assemblies and lessons.
+Themed days help to raise awareness of different cultures, beliefs and cuisine.

 Links with SMSC (spiritual, moral, social and cultural development) using the SIAMS Framework